 The P-MRNRD and NDNR intend to work together to ensure that they are using their authorities appropriately to manage the groundwater and surface water resources in the IMP area.
 Throughout this section, either the P-MRNRD or NDNR are listed as the lead for completion of the action item in parenthesis at the end of the action item.
-Where they are working together, the lead is listed as "Both"-indicating both P-MRNRD and NDNR will work together.
+Where they are working together, the lead is listed as "Both".
 As water development continues, there may be a need for additional permitting requirements, for example, to avoid well conflicts that may arise should wells be located in aquifers with limited capacity.
 There also may be opportunities for water banking and other revenue sources to help develop the water resources while working to avoid conflicts between water users in the future.

 - Action Item 1.1.1 Review and evaluate the P-MRNRD's Groundwater Management Plan relative to the goals and objectives of the IMP.
 (P-MRNRD) - Action Item 1.1.2 Evaluate the need for a ranking system for new groundwater irrigation wells or expanded groundwater irrigated acres.
-(P-MRNRD) - Action Item 1.1.3 Evaluate the need to require proposed new groundwater well field expansions and new large groundwater water uses to perform an impact analysis.
-(P-MRNRD) - Action Item 1.1.4 Assess the need to further study the Lower Platte aquifer properties, extents, and connectivity to surface water.
+(P-MRNRD) - Action Item 1.1.3 Evaluate the need to require proposed new groundwater well field expansions and new large groundwater uses to perform an impact analysis.
+(P-MRNRD)

+- Action Item 1.1.4 Assess the need to further study the Lower Platte aquifer properties, extents, and connectivity to surface water.
 (Both) - Action Item 1.1.5 Assess the need for additional revenue sources to be used to fund programs and projects resulting from this IMP.
 (P-MRNRD) - Action Item 1.1.6 Identify and study opportunities for the development of transfers, variances, water banking, and other actions of water management to potentially be used in the IMP Area.
-(Both) - Action Item 1.1.7 Evaluate the need for an occupation tax on irrigated acres pursuant to Neb.
-Rev. Stat. § 2-3226.05.
+(Both)